-- (a) Ensures QA requirements are planned and implemented by Integrated Project Teams, prior to CD-1 approval, for all line-item nuclear facility projects. - (b) Ensures the implementation of QA requirements for infrastructure nuclear facility construction projects in conceptual and design phases. - (c) Ensures the implementation of QA requirements for programmatic and infrastructure nuclear facilities during operations and the remaining lifecycle. - (d) After review and concurrence by the applicable FOM, approves NNSA QA programs for Type B and fissile radioactive material

-- packages in accordance with 10 CFR 71 Subpart H, unless delegated. - (5) Packaging and Transportation.
-Serves as the NNSA Certifying Official authority to review and grant or deny requests for NNSA exemptions to other NNSA elements from the requirements of DOE O 460.1, Hazardous Materials Packaging and Transportation Safety. - Serves as the NNSA Certifying Official for Packaging and Transportation Safety (DOE O 460.1) and DOE O 461.1, Packaging and Transportation for Offsite Shipment of Materials of National Security Interest, for the following, unless delegated: - (a) Certify NNSA Type B and fissile radioactive material packages; - (b) Recertify NNSA Type B and fissile radioactive material packages, as needed; - (c) Curtail and suspend the use of NNSA Type B and fissile radioactive material packages, if warranted; - (d) Issue Offsite Transportation Certificates (OTCs), Certificates of Compliance (CoCs), and Offsite Transportation Authorizations (OTAs) and Offsite Transportation Direction (OTD); and - (e) Audit and approve QA programs of NNSA contractors that participate in the design, fabrication, procurement, use, or maintenance of Type B and fissile radioactive material packages for compliance with 10 CFR 71 Subpart H. - (6) Criticality Safety.
-Manages the Department's Nuclear Criticality Safety Program (NCSP) to provide sustainable expert leadership, direction, and the technical infrastructure necessary to develop, maintain, and disseminate the essential technical tools, training, and data required to support safe, efficient, fissionable material operations within DOE. - (a) Coordinates the activities of the DOE Criticality Safety Support Group supporting the NCSP Manager. - (b) Provides expert nuclear criticality safety technical support to FOMs as requested to solve problems in criticality safety, and support continuous improvement. - (c) Provides expert nuclear criticality safety support in developing policy, rules, orders, and standards involving criticality safety. - (d) Coordinates field office input and provides expert nuclear criticality safety support to address policy questions.
+- (a) Ensures QA requirements are planned and implemented by Integrated Project Teams, prior to CD-1 approval, for all line-item nuclear facility projects. - (b) Ensures the implementation of QA requirements for infrastructure nuclear facility construction projects in conceptual and design phases. - (c) Ensures the implementation of QA requirements for programmatic and infrastructure nuclear facilities during operations and the remaining lifecycle. - (d) Reviews and approves 10 CFR 71 Subpart H, Quality Assurance Programs for Fissile and Type B packaging. - (5) Packaging and Transportation. - (a) Serves as the NNSA Certifying Official for DOE O 460.1, Hazardous Materials Packaging and Transportation Safety and DOE O 461.1, Packaging and Transportation for Offsite Shipment of Materials of National Security Interest. - (b) Serves as the DOE Primary Hazard Classifier and approves Interim Hazard Classifications for the shipment of explosive substances and articles and submits requests for Final Hazard Classifications to the Department of Transportation. - (6) Criticality Safety.
+Manages the Department's NCSP to provide sustainable expert leadership, direction, and the technical infrastructure necessary to develop, maintain, and disseminate the essential technical tools, training, and data required to support safe, efficient, fissionable material operations within DOE.